 Department:Division of Undergraduate Education and Student Success Appointment Type and Duration:Regular, Ongoing Salary:$40,000 - $50,000 per year Compensation Band:OS-OA04-Fiscal Year 2018-2019 FTE:1.0 Number of Openings: 24

-Professionals in these positions should love working with a diverse student population and have a passion to help them succeed in their academic, career, and personal ventures.
+Professionals for these positions should love working with a diverse student population, with a passion to help them succeed in their academic, career, and personal ventures.

-Applicants who are interested in and qualified for multiple positions should apply for each unique posting; applications will not transfer between positions.
+Applicants who are interested in and qualified for multiple positions should apply for each position they are interested in as applications will not transfer between positions.
 Applications for all positions will be reviewed on a regular, rolling basis, with the intent of having most positions filled by June.
 Positions will remain posted until all openings are filled.
 More information is available here.

 Application Review Begins April 1, 2019; position open until filled

-Special Instructions to Applicants Complete applications will include the following:
+Special Instructions to Applicants Complete applications include the following:

 • A cover letter in which you clearly describe how your knowledge, skills, and abilities prepare you for the job responsibilities and requirements outlined in the job announcement.

 • A resume of your educational and professional work experience.

 • An answer to the following supplemental question (please keep responses to 750 words):

 The Division of Undergraduate Education and Student Success is committed to creating an equitable learning and working environment that actively respects, includes, and engages everyone.
 What does this mean to you?
 Please explain your understanding of issues facing diverse groups (e.g. underrepresented students of color, first generation college students, students from low-socioeconomic backgrounds) and how you will apply that understanding to your work.
 What steps or actions will you take to continue to build and apply your knowledge in this area?